kamsar/Dianoga/README.md

 When media images are requested, Dianoga automatically runs [mozjpeg](https://github.com/mozilla/mozjpeg), [PNGOptimizer](http://psydk.org/pngoptimizer), [SVGO](https://github.com/svg/svgo) or [WebP](https://developers.google.com/speed/webp/) on the image data immediately after it is placed in the Sitecore media cache.

-Dianoga ensures that your site is always serving fully optimised media library images even if you are using Sitecore's dynamic resizing features (for example with [Adaptive Images](https://marketplace.sitecore.net/en/Modules/Sitecore_Adaptive_Images.aspx)).
+Dianoga ensures that your site is always serving fully optimised media library images even if you are using Sitecore's dynamic resizing features.
 Even if you have already optimized every image uploaded into the media library, after Sitecore performs image processing the result is _not_ optimized (an unfortunate limitation of most other image optimization libraries for Sitecore is that they only apply to the original image).

 Dianoga is also great for situations where content editors may not be image editing experts and upload images that contain gobs of EXIF data and other nonessential metadata - these are removed automatically before being shown to visitors.
-All of the optimizations done are lossless (no quantizing, etc) so you lose no image quality.

 ## Format Support